-Sparkle, more than anything else, will likely be remembered as Whitney’s Houston’s last movie.
+Sparkle, about it more than anything else, help will likely be remembered as Whitney’s Houston’s last movie.

 In the ’60s-era film, the late singer plays a supporting role as the strict and religious mother of three quality singers whose road to success is paved with tragic turns.
 As the feature reaches its conclusion, Houston gets the chance to shine as she sings for the last time onscreen.
 Her song, however, proves to be the one true highlight of this mediocre melodrama.

 As the story begins, the title character (played by a welcome Jordin Sparks) enjoys singing but only in private.
 Her older sibling Sister (Carmen Ejogo) is a rising star, however, whose stage performance leaves men staggering after her.
 But soon enough, Sparkle gets a chance to shine as well and she joins up with both Sister and Dolores to form a Motown-style singing group.
 Unlike Sister and Sparkle, Dolores sees singing as more of a hobby than anything else.
 Houston, as their mother Emma, tries unsuccessfully to push her daughters away from a musical career.

 The story starts out simply enough but seems to focus more on Sister than anyone else.
 Sister abandons her nice-guy boyfriend early in the story and begins dating Satin (Mike Epps), a charismatic but cold comedian.
 Sparkle, meanwhile, begins seeing Stix (Derek Luke), the group’s idealistic manager who helps the group get some highly-coveted gigs.

 After an exciting beginning though, the story begins taking a turn for the worst when Sister’s romance leads her down some troubled roads.